Folkestone Gardens (Deptford)

 Folkestone Gardens is a small urban park located in Deptford, south east London.
 Now part of the London Borough of Lewisham, it was created during the 1970s on an area badly damaged by bombs in World War II.
-The park was named after a street of railwaymen's houses that once stood on part of the site.
+The park was named after an estate of railway men's flats that were built in 1890 that once stood on part of the site.

 The nearest bus stop is at Surrey Canal Road opposite the park.
 The closest Transport for London stations are at Surrey Quays, Canada Water and New Cross.

 Folkestone Gardens is within 0.2 mi of the Surrey Canal regeneration site.

 History of the site

-Folkestone Gardens is a man-made urban park on a plot of land that was formerly high-density housing.
-On 7 March 1945, the area was badly damaged by a V-2 rocket, resulting in the loss of over 50 lives.
+Folkestone Gardens is a man-made urban park on a plot of land that was formerly high-density housing estate built in 1890.
+On 7 March 1945, the area was badly damaged by a V-2 rocket, resulting in the loss of 53 lives.
 In the late 1960s and early '70s, the area was cleared and the park was subsequently laid out over part of Folkestone Gardens and also Oareboro Road, an L-shaped street of terraced houses.